pytorch/pytorch/docs/source/export.rst

 =====================

 .. warning::
-    This feature is a prototype under active development and there WILL BE breaking changes in the future.
+    This feature is a prototype under active development and there WILL BE BREAKING CHANGES in the future.

 Overview
 --------

-``torch.export`` is a one-shot process for a sound, full-program capture of a PyTorch model into a standardized representation ahead-of-time (AOT).
-It is designed to streamline and standardize the way PyTorch interacts with various systems and platforms.
+:func:`torch.export.export` takes an arbitrary Python callable (a :class:`torch.nn.Module`, a function or a method) and produces a traced graph representing only the Tensor computation of the function in an Ahead-of-Time (AOT) fashion, which can subsequently be executed with different outputs or serialized.

-``torch.export`` maintains a clean intermediate representation (IR) with the following invariants.
+``torch.export`` produces a clean intermediate representation (IR) with the following invariants.
 More specifications about the IR can be found here (coming soon!).